Georgia Republican Perdue won’t run for US Senate in 2022

 Warnock, who served as pastor for the same Atlanta church where civil rights leader the Rev. Martin Luther King Jr. preached, is Georgia’s first African American senator.

+Perdue’s decision not to run could ease the path for a number of other Republican candidates.
+Former U.S. Rep. Doug Collins, who did not advance to the runoff against Warnock after finishing behind Loeffler in November, has said he could run for Senate in 2022, or might try to knock off incumbent Republican Gov. Brian Kemp.
+Loeffler has been raising her profile in recent days by announcing Greater Georgia, a group that’s supposed to register voters, promote conservative policies, and advocate for restrictive voting changes Republicans say are necessary.

 Perdue is a former business executive who was elected in 2014.
-He was one of President Donald Trump’s chief defenders in the Senate and fell just short of the 50% threshold he needed to defeat Ossoff outright on Nov.
-3.
+He was one of former President Donald Trump’s chief defenders in the Senate and fell just short of the 50% threshold he needed to defeat Ossoff outright Nov.
+3. Perdue has never directly conceded to Ossoff and on Tuesday repeated the assertion that his Nov.
+3 lead was a better indication of Georgia’s partisan composition than his runoff loss.

+“As we saw in my race in November, Georgia is not a blue state,” Perdue said.
+“The more Georgians that vote, the better Republicans do.
+These two current liberal U.S. senators do not represent the values of a majority of Georgians.”

+Perdue, like Loeffler, is lending his support to a range of changes Republicans say are needed to build trust in the electoral system after Perdue, Loeffler and Trump spent months questioning the legitimacy of President Joe Biden’s November victory in Georgia.